Card-Forge/forge/forge-gui/README.txt

 Players' zone/mana counts will no longer overlap the icon, instead shrinking to fit if needed.

+- Refactor attack declarations -
+The game now correctly calculates whether an attack declaration is legal, based upon the restrictions and requirements present on the possible attacking creatures.
+AI support is not yet fully implemented, but the AI can always default to a legal attack declaration.

+- Support for surrounding search expressions with quotations - You can now wrap all or part of a search expression in the Deck Editor or other ItemManagers in quotations to prevent matching on anything that doesn't contain all words within the quotes in order.
+For example, while searching for this expression:
+    creatures you don't control
+will match on any cards that contains all 4 of those words in any configuration (24/14330 implemented), this expression:
+    "creatures you don't control"
+will only match on cards that contain those exact words in that exact order with no other words in between (4/14330 implemented).

 Our Lawyers Made Us Do This:
 ----------------------------